India’s 1st Supersonic Fighter That ‘Wreaked Havoc’ On Pakistan’s US-Origin Warplanes Set To ‘Hang Its Boots’

 It can be seen that during peacetime, the average number of MiG-21 losses, despite sheer numbers and years of operation, is lower than most fleets.
 It must also be noted that the MiG-21 sorties were much shorter in duration.
 The MiG-21 has not been as unsafe as often projected to be.

-The IAF calculates its accident rate by number of accidents per 10,000 hours.
-The accident rate of the IAF has been steadily decreasing and is currently at near record lows.
+The IAF calculates its accident rate by the number of accidents per 10,000 hours.
+Its accident rate has been steadily decreasing and is currently at near record lows.

 The major causes of accidents have been human error, either by the operator or support service provider, and technical defects.
 The IAF has joint quality audits with Hindustan Aeronautics Ltd (HAL) to reduce accidents due to technical defects.

-The IAF has been striving hard to achieve a high degree of safety while meeting the organizational objectives.
-The issues related to flight safety are being monitored at the level of the Chief of the Air Staff himself.
+The IAF has been striving hard to achieve a high degree of safety while meeting organizational objectives.
+Issues related to flight safety are being monitored by the Chief of the Air Staff himself.

 Accurate evaluation of risks present and their effective management appears to be paying dividends.
 IAF’s accident rate is comparable to the most advanced air forces in the world.